EN

 • Jones, G. (2020).
 Attacking Principles Training Session with Informational Constraints, utilising transitional feedback.
 Elite Soccer, Green Star Media Ltd, 115, pp. 15-17.

-• Jones, G., Stone, J., Rothwell, M., Rumbold, J., Davids, K., Otte, F. (TBC 2025).
-Investigating how coaches use feedback in everyday training and matchday environments.
-International Journal of Sports Science & Coaching.
+• Jones, G.E., Stone, J.A., Rothwell, M., Davids, K., Otte, F. (Under Review).
+Investigating how football coaches use verbal feedback in everyday training and matchday environments.

 Podcasts where Discussed Research Ideas: